lemonmade/quilt/documentation/getting-started.md

 yarn create @quilted app # for yarn
 ```

-This command will install [`@quilted/create`](../packages/create) and run its included binary.
-This binary will ask you some questions about the app:
+This command will install [`@quilted/create`](../packages/create) and run its included executable.
+This executable will ask you some questions about the app:

 - What **name** you want to use for the app
 - The [**template**](#app-templates) you want to start from for your new app